JumaJuiceTime/CairnHack/resources/monsters/dryad.md

 # Dryad

-4 HP, 8 STR, 12 DEX, 14 WIL, knotted arms (d6)
+4 HP, 8 STR, 12 AGL, 14 PRS, knotted arms (d6)

 - Shy, protective tree spirits that manifest as beautiful, green-skinned humanoids.
 - Unable to travel far from the tree they are bound to.
 They perish if the tree is destroyed.
 - **Befuddle**: Target becomes confused, gradually moving further and further away from the host tree.
-WIL save once per round to break free.
+PRS save once per round to break free.